wviechtb/scrum-club/materials/materials.md

 ## Meeting Materials

-All materials for the upcoming and previous meetings are collected here.
-Note that materials for upcoming meetings may change up until the meeting actually takes place.
+The materials for the upcoming meeting and all previous meetings are collected here.
+Note that materials for the upcoming meeting may change up until the meeting actually takes place.

 Date | Topic | Folder
 ---- | ----- | ---------